 Anna Gravelle uses tufting to add a three-dimensional character to her textile wall pieces, cushions and throws.
 She has given tufting a contemporary edge by using luxurious wool and silk and working the technique like exquisite embroidery.
 Weaver Caroline Richards has a passion for wool.
 She employs traditional techniques and skills such as wet-finishing and uses the freedom of hand weaving to create one-off throws and scarves, which often feature her own dye blends.
 Textile artist Joanna Kinnersly-Taylor makes screen-printed one-off works for interiors as well as site-specific, often large-scale commissions.
 Her current work features small units arranged in a grid, allowing flexible dimensions and fusing the idea of individual compositions with an overall rhythmic structure.

 Petrel Furniture is the trademark of maker Matthew Paré whose furniture combines uncompromising quality and refined craftsmanship, with particular focus on hand and tool.
 He creates a range of understated work with restrained detailing that shows off the natural beauty of native wood and an honest integrity in making.
-CAA will show his Godin bench, a pair of side tables and a framed mirror.
+CAA showed his Godin bench, a pair of side tables and a framed mirror.

 Date & Time